errata-c/PBD/design.md

   - [ ] Create object from prefab with desired transformation
   - [ ] Destroy object
   - [ ] Multiple create/destroy cycles in one run
-- [ ] Implement random access iteration for the constraint list
 - [ ] Span access for relevant object data:
   - [x] Particles
   - [x] Particle forces